What Age Do Women Start Menopause?

 For many women, the transitional period before menopause (called “perimenopause”) can start as early as her mid-30s.
 Many women start noticing symptoms in their early 40s.

 Often the first sign a woman notices is an irregularity in her periods.
-Where once it was every 28 days, lasted for five, had a pretty consistent flow pattern, etc., now it’s a little more frequent, longer, and heavier, or a little less frequent, shorter, and lighter, or some combination of any of these.
+Where once it was every 28 days, lasted for five, had a pretty consistent flow pattern, etc., now it’s a little more frequent, longer, and heavier periods, or a little less frequent, shorter, and lighter, or some combination of any of these.

 Skipped months happen as well, but note: it is possible to get pregnant during perimenopause, so if you want to avoid pregnancy, use contraception until you’ve gone a full 12 months without a period.